varnish/fluffh/README.md

 ## Caveats

 * Filesystems is mounted read only.
-* File are not assumed to change.
+* File are not assumed to change, but they can.
+S3 does support versioning and if the CDB files somehow can reference a version, we can support this.
 * Directories can change.

 ## Caching strategy

 The client (FLUFFH) will not do any meaningful caching.
 Every time a file is access or a directory is listed, the client will make an HTTP request re-download the CDB file or the object.

 The client will do read-ahead caching for files.